Adricarpin/Flask-REST-API/README.md

 - ```templates``` folder

-Here I have the HTML code for building the web application. ```index.html``` has the code for building the main page (where we set the inputs) and ```output.html``` has the code for building the output page (where we see the probability).
+Here I store the HTML code for building the web application. ```index.html``` has the code for building the main page (where we set the inputs) and ```output.html``` has the code for building the output page (where we see the probability).

 :ledger:NOTE: I have a limited knowledge of HTML, so I am sure that the code can be improved in many ways.

 - ```static``` folder

 Here I store CSS code.

-If you haven't heard of CSS, it is used to define styles for your web pages, so it helps the HTML code to make the web application look nicer.
+:ledger:NOTE: If you haven't heard of CSS, it is used to define styles for your web application, so it helps the HTML code to make the web application look nicer.

 # Test the application

 Once we know all the above, we can run our application.
 For doing that, open a terminal in the path of the root folder where you have the ```server.py``` script.
 Write ```python service.py``` to run ```service.py```.

-Once you run it you should see a line like this in the output
+Once you run it you should see a line like this in the output:

 ```sh
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)